Force Safety Guide when Using Force Measuring Equipment in Various Applications

-When loadingthroughu a steel ball, the instrument should have a conical ball seat of the recommended size (see figure 2 below), for the ball being used and the opposing surface should have a similar ball seat.
-Alternately, a soft steel pad of sufficient size and thickness may be used in place of a ball seat in the opposite surface for capacities of 200,000 lbs and less.
+When loading through a steel ball, the instrument should have a conical ball seat of the recommended size (see Figure 2 below), for the ball being used and the opposing surface should have a similar ball seat.
+Alternately, a soft steel pad of sufficient size and thickness may be used in place of a ball seat on the opposite surface for capacities of 200,000 lbs or less.
 The force must be applied axially within one degree.
-The bottom boss of the load cell or other instrument must bear against a flat hardened steel surface and, if possible, should be restrained.
-See figure 1 above.
+The bottom boss of the load cell or other instrument must bear against a flat hardened steel surface and, if possible, should be restrained for force safety.
+See Figure 1 above.

 |Morehouse UCM with Load Cell in Tension using Quick Change Tension Members|